thedataincubator/flask-framework/README.md

 - There is some boilerplate HTML code in `templates/`.
 - You will need to alter/add to the provided code to add the additional functionality in Steps 2 and 3 below.
 - Create the Render.com application through the main dashboard (you want a new "Web Service").
 - Our version runs in Python version 3.9.0.
 On Render, you need to specify this version of Python using an environment variable called `PYTHON_VERSION` with the value of 3.9.0.
 It's easy to do this in the Render dashboard when you make your deployment.
 - Once deployed, use the web link provided on the Dahsboard to view the website online.
 - A useful reference for deploying is the Render.com [quickstart guide](https://render.com/docs/deploy-flask).

 ## Step 2: Get data from API and put it in pandas
 - Build in some interactivity by having the user submit a form which determines which data is requested.
 We've provided the basic structure of an HTML webpage where a user can submit data.
 You will need to capture this submitted data to make a request to the API to retrieve the data you want.
 Our version uses the [AlphaVantage](https://www.alphavantage.co/) website to get the stock data.
 You can get a free API key from that website.
 Other possible sources of this data are also available.
+- Note that if you need to use an API key, you shouldn't store that key in any file that will be saved on github.
+A typical approach is to inject that API key via an environment variable, for example, saving that in a `.env` file and using the `python-dotenv` library to retrieve that key programmatically in your application.
+You can create a `.env` file in the Render dashboard.
 - Use the `requests` library to grab some data from a public API (as stated, our version uses AlphaVantage).
 This will often be in JSON format, in which case the `json` library will be useful.
 - Create a `pandas` DataFrame with the data.

 ## Step 3: Use Altair or Bokeh to plot pandas data